Kiribati: Geography

-Banaba (or Ocean Island) is a raised-coral island.
+Banaba is a raised-coral island.
 It was once a rich source of phosphates, but was exhausted in mining before independence.
 The rest of the land in Kiribati consists of the sand and reef rock islets of atolls or coral islands, which rise only one or two meters above sea level.

 The soil is thin and calcareous.
 It has a low water-holding capacity and low organic matter and nutrient content—except for calcium, sodium, and magnesium.
 Banaba is one of the least suitable places for agriculture in the world.

 Kiritimati (previously Christmas Island) in the Line Islands has the largest land area of any atoll in the world.
 Based on a 1995 realignment of the International Date Line, the Line Islands were the first area to enter into a new year, including the year 2000.
 For that reason, Caroline Island was renamed Millennium Island in 1997.

 Environmental issues

 According to the Pacific Regional Environment Programme (previously South Pacific Regional Environment Programme), two small uninhabited Kiribati islets, Tebua Tarawa and Abanuea, disappeared underwater in 1999.
 The sea level at Christmas Island, in the 50 years between 1972 and 2022, has risen 5 cm.
-The United Nations Intergovernmental Panel on Climate Change predicts that sea levels will rise by approximately 50 cm by 2100 due to global warming and a further rise would be inevitable.
-It is thus likely that within a century the nation's arable land will become subject to increased soil salination and will be largely submerged.
+The United Nations Intergovernmental Panel on Climate Change predicts that sea levels will rise by approximately 50 cm by 2100 due to global warming.
+Due to the rises in sea levels, several islands risk being submerged.
+Additionally, further rises would cause increased soil salination in the arable areas.

 The exposure of Kiribati to changes in sea levels is exacerbated by the Pacific decadal oscillation, which is a climate switch phenomenon that results in changes from periods of La Niña to periods of El Niño.
 This has an effect on sea levels.
 For example, in 2000, there was a switch from periods of downward pressure of El Niño on sea levels to an upward pressure of La Niña on sea levels, which upward pressure causes more frequent and higher high tide levels.
 The Perigean spring tide (often called a king tide) can result in seawater flooding low-lying areas of the islands of Kiribati.